matthewfeickert-talks/talk-odsl-forum-seminar-2023/talk.md

 ]

 ---
-# Going further: Distributing code
+# Going further: Distributing packages

 .huge[
 If your code is publicly available on the WWW in a Git repository, you've already done a version of distribution!